8ctopus/sciter-promise/README.md

 [https://javascript.info/async-await](https://javascript.info/async-await)

-The `async` keyword placed before a function means that function always returns a promise.
+The `async` keyword placed before a function means that function always returns a `Promise`.
+Non promise return will be wrapped within a `Promise`.

 `await` will be used inside an `async` function to wait for the promise to complete.